 Yes, it is a weak pun on “the mind boggles”… And also a reference/homage to the Weebles (weebles wobble but they won’t fall down): the mind wobbles, but it won’t fall down.

-Since 2012 I have also been working part time on the Software Ontology as an ontologist with the University of Manchester.
-Until March 2011, I was also a Research Associate with CISBAN, also at Newcastle University.
+Between 2012 and 2014 I also worked part time on the Software Ontology as an ontologist with the University of Manchester.
+Until March 2011, I was a Research Associate with CISBAN, also at Newcastle University.
 Before that, I spent 6 1/2 years at the EBI working on UniProt.
 Prior to the EBI, I received my undergraduate degree in Biology (with a second major in Ancient Mediterranean Civilizations) at Rice University, and received a MSc in Bioinformatics from the University of York.

 Here’s some information about the sort of thing I post about here: